 The Uruguayan Ministry of Agriculture and Fishing strictly enforces all regulations regarding hunting permits, as well as seasonal and numerical limits on game.
-Visitors who contravene local law have been detained by the authorities and have had valuable personal property (weapons) seized.
+Visitors who contravene local law are subject to detention by the authorities and the seizure of their weapons.
 Under Uruguayan law, seized weapons can only be returned after payment of a sum equivalent to the value of the property seized.
 Hunters are also subject to stiff fines for hunting without all appropriate permits.

-Arrest notifications in host country: While some countries will automatically notify the nearest U.S. embassy or consulate if a U.S. citizen is detained or arrested, that may not always be the case.
-To ensure that the United States is aware of your circumstances, request that the police and prison officials notify the U.S. Embassy as soon as you are arrested or detained.
+Arrest notifications in host country: Uruguayan law enforcement officers are trained to automatically notify the U.S. Embassy in Montevideo if a U.S. citizen is detained or arrested.
+To ensure that the United States is aware of your circumstances, request that the police and prison officials notify the U.S. Embassy immediately if you are arrested or detained.

 SPECIAL CIRCUMSTANCES: Uruguay's customs authorities may enforce strict regulations concerning temporary importation into or export from Uruguay of items such as precious jewels, gold, firearms, pornography, subversive literature, inflammable articles, acids, prohibited drugs including some medications, plants, seeds, and foodstuffs as well as some antiquities and business equipment.
 It is advisable to contact the Embassy of Uruguay in Washington, D.C., or one of Uruguay's consulates in the United States for specific information regarding customs requirements.

-Note: If you are entering Uruguay with precious jewels or gold worth more than $500.00 (U.S.), you must declare them to customs officers at the port of entry or face possible detention or seizure of the goods and charges of contraband or evasion of customs controls.
+Tourists are permitted to import personal effects, including jewelry, cameras, computers, sporting goods etc. for personal use free of duty or taxes.
+Travelers bringing commercial goods into Uruguay must declare them to customs officers at the port of entry or face possible detention or seizure of the goods and charges of contraband or evasion of customs controls.
 Visitors are expected to comply with local law and regulations by approaching a customs officer before routine inspection of all incoming baggage.
 Please see our Customs Information page.